The Recession-Resistant Power of Utilities

 Human beings will continue to need water, regardless of the cyclical gyrations of the stock market and economy.
 Water utilities are particularly recession-resistant.

-Whether you think rising global temperatures are human caused or not makes no difference: the overwhelming scientific consensus is that the world is getting hotter.
+Whether you think rising global temperatures are human-caused or not makes no difference: the overwhelming scientific consensus is that the world is getting hotter.
 You can expect a steadily increasing number of fierce storms and weather anomalies to wreak mayhem.

-According to recent projections from the U.S. Environmental Protection Agency, our nation’s water infrastructure requires an investment of at least $384.2 billion.
+According to projections from the U.S. Environmental Protection Agency, our nation’s water infrastructure requires an investment of at least $384.2 billion.
 Wastewater infrastructure requires an additional $300 billion.

 Meanwhile, as the following chart shows, global water demand is booming: